AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Separated

 Separated display mode shows a single tooltip for all series of the chart at the same time.
-Set "separated" value as a parameter of {api:anychart.core.ui.ChartTooltip#displayMode}displayMode(){api} method:
+Set "separated" value as a parameter of {api:anychart.core.ui.Tooltip#displayMode}displayMode(){api} method:

 ```
 var tooltip = chart.tooltip();